Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Orbon Alija/istockphoto

 Forget new gear for each baby.
 Hand down what you used for baby one to baby two.
-If it’s your first go-around, shop consignment stores.
+If it’s your first time, consider shopping at consignment stores.
 As long as it’s safe and up to code, you can easily find a used stroller, crib, carrier, pack n’ play, high chair, and other items for less than new versions.

 Brand-Name Clothes